Mixing in two-dimensional shear flow with smooth fluctuations: Decay of the scalar

 \subsection{Single point statistics}

 Let us analyze moments of the passive scalar that are single-point means $\langle |\vartheta|^{2\alpha} \rangle$.
 To find the moments we use the expression

 where $C_\alpha = 2^{\alpha}\Gamma(\alpha+1/2)/\sqrt{\pi}$.
-The angular brackets in right hand side of Eq. (\ref{moments}) designate averaging over the random velocity field.
-The expression (\ref{moments}) is a consequence of the initial Gaussian statistics of $\vartheta$.
-Though the expression (\ref{moments}) implies a particular statistics of initial values of $\vartheta$, results concerning the behavior of the moments at large times $\tau \gg 1$ are universal.
-The reason is that they are determined by the statistics of the flow fluctuations.
+The expression (\ref{moments}) is a consequence of the initial Gaussian statistics of $\vartheta(0,\bm{r})$.
+Although the expression (\ref{moments}) implies a particular statistics of initial values of $\vartheta$, results concerning the behavior of the moments at large times $\tau \gg 1$ are universal, because it is determined by the statistics of the flow fluctuations.

 Substituting the expression (\ref{eq:02}) with the factor (\ref{factor}) into Eq. (\ref{moments}) one arrives at the following expression for the moments